 Winter arrives…the temperatures drop, winds begin to howl, there’s a pink to the atmosphere, heralding, perhaps, a coming storm.
 I’m ready for a wall of snow.
 I’ve been waiting for the winter of all winter’s ever since I moved to the Northeast.
 Five years, I’ve been waiting.
 I’d be lying if I said that IContinue reading “A Pink to the Atmosphere”

+It’s Monday.
 A blustery blustery Monday.
 A blustery January Morning and all I want to do is sit on this leather couch underneath a Pendelton Indian blanket and sip my maple creamed coffee and stare at the Christmas tree.
 Yes, it’s still up.
 And listen to the wind.
-It comes and goes, gale force then a rumbling sort of silence.
-A faraway sound like the ocean when you’re inland about a mile.
+It comes and goes, gale force thenContinue reading “Winter.
+Happy happy.
+Joy joy. “

 Winter is hard, my dears.
 Waiting is agony.
 Until you apprehend the story.
 The beauty of spring and summer in the northern climes depends on time ticking ever so slowly.
 Soon enough, the first bud, the first bee, the first peeper in the thawing pond.
-If not for these endless days we’d lose our wonder at what is coming…You know what is coming…how spring sashays and summer swaggers…even now, in the stillness, you know it well.
-XO, V
+If not for these endless days we’d lose our wonderContinue reading “Last day of February.
+Winter in full freeze.
+Words to live by for Northern climes.”

 I love old barns, each one a snowflake and their elegant dissolve, slow motion as it is, is a thing of beauty to behold.